-Finlayson Sew-Along: Preparing and sewing the collar and hood September 10 2014
+Finlayson Sweater Sew-Along: Day 4 - Preparing and sewing the collar and hood

 First things first, it is important to note that the seam allowance for the neckline is 3/8" rather than the 5/8" used for the rest of the sweater.
 We decided to use a 5/8" seam allowance for most of the sweater so that people using a regular sewing machine (rather than a serger) can sew the Finlayson just as they would sew a woven garment.
 For the collar, however, it makes more sense to use a smaller seam allowance which produces less bulk.
 That way there is less trimming involved once you have sewn your seams.

 Let's begin with Variation One (if you are sewing Variation 2, scroll down considerably until you see the grey sweater!).
 Distinguish between your Upper and Undercollar pieces by placing a pin in one of them or marking it in some other way.
 I pinned my Upper Collar.

 To assemble the collar pieces, place the two pieces right side together and pin along the long convex curve .
 Make sure to match the notch at the center and stretch the rest to fit (as the two collar pieces are shaped slightly differently to encourage the seam to roll under once the collar is finished).
 I stitched my pieces together using the reinforced stretch stitch and a 5/8" seam allowance (since this isn't a neckline seam).

 It is a good idea to grade this seam to reduce bulk.
 You can do this by trimming one seam allowance to 1/4" and the other to approximately 3/8".

 If your fabric doesn't seem to fray or pull and run too much, you can clip triangular notches into your seam allowance so that the curve turns right side out nicely but you might want to avoid doing this if your fabric shreds along raw edges very easily - you don't want to weaken the seam!